cbib/DeepMeta/README.md

 ### Pipeline

 The pipeline.py script aims to run inference on one mouse, save result and do stats if possible.

 To do so, fill the paths in the script and then :
 ```shell
 python -m Deepmetav4.pipeline
 ```

+You can add flags to this script, if you do not want to save images or runs stats:
+`--no-save` and `--no-stats`.

 [comment]: <> (# Sanity checker ideas)